Human overpopulation is an issue by itself, but can also be at the core of other key environmental and social issues.

 What Is Human Overpopulation?

-- Human overpopulation occurs when the ecological footprint of a human population in a specific geographical location exceeds the carrying capacity of the place occupied by that group.
+– … the ecological footprint of a human population in a specific geographical location exceeding the carrying capacity of that location

 – [it usually involves the] rapid depletion of non-renewable resources or … degradation of the capacity of the environment [in the long term]

 So, it relates specifically to how a geographical area can provide adequate resources in the short and long term for the population that inhabits it.